aanastasiou/yapycon/readme.md

 1. Copy ``yapycon/yapycon.py`` and ``yapycon/yasara_kernel.py`` to ``<YASARA_HOME_DIRECTORY>/plg/``

    * This step does make YASARA aware of the plugin but for YaPyCon to work properly, it needs to operate within a virtual environment that provides it with the necessary pre-requsites.
-This is achieved in the next steps.
+This is achieved with the following steps.

 2. Create a virtual environment and install ``requirements.txt``